Kasoa

 Kasoa is a peri-urban town in the Awutu Senya East Municipal District of the Central region of Ghana.

 Location

-Kasoa has territory in 1 of the 20 Metropolitan, Municipalities and Districts (MMADs) in the Central Region of Ghana: Awutu Senya East Municipal Assembly (ASEMA).
+Kasoa has territory in one of the 20 metropolitan, municipalities and districts (MMADs) in the Central Region of Ghana: Awutu Senya East Municipal Assembly (ASEMA).
 It is the largest and fastest growing town and municipality.

-The city is situated along the Accra-Cape Coast Road and, approximately 36 km, by road, west of Kotoka International Airport, the International Airport that serves Ghana's capital city of Accra. approximately 28 km, by road, west of the central business district of the city of Accra.
-The coordinates of the town are:05 31 12N, 00 28 48W (Latitude:5.5200; Longitude:-0.4800).
+The city is situated along the Accra-Cape Coast Road.
+It is approximately 36 km, by road, west of Accra International Airport, which serves Ghana's capital city of Accra.
+It is approximately 28 km, by road, west of the central business district of the city of Accra.
+The coordinates of the town are: 05 31 12N, 00 28 48W (Latitude:5.5200; Longitude:-0.4800).

 The average elevation of Kasoa is 75 m above sea level.

 Climate

 Kasoa experiences a five-month dry season lasting from November through March.
 During the dry season, the northeast trade winds are prominent.
 The dry season is followed by a seven-month rainy season that lasts from April through October.
 During this rainy season, the southwest monsoon winds are most common.
 The rainy season is usually characterized by flooding, low crop yield, and financial strain for a large portion of Kasoa's population.